ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}}) to signal the addition and removal of client and Target Connection IDs.

-Note that these capsules do not register contexts or define a new HTTP Datagram Format.
-By default, QUIC packets are encoded using HTTP Datagrams with the UDP_PAYLOAD HTTP Datagram Format Type as defined in {{CONNECT-UDP}}.
+Note that these capsules do not register contexts.
+QUIC packets are encoded using HTTP Datagrams with the context ID set to zero as defined in
+{{CONNECT-UDP}}.

 The capsules used for QUIC-aware proxying allow a client to register connection IDs with the proxy, and for the proxy to acknowledge or reject the connection